Seven Reasons You Should Retire in California

 Los Angeles, San Diego and San Francisco are well known for their diversity and energy — but California’s smaller cities are easier to navigate and less expensive.
 Housing costs are lower in San Joaquin Valley’s Stockton, Bakersfield, Fresno and adjacent Clovis.

-Less gridlock in moderately sized, metropolitan areas means that in minutes, instead of hours, one can be at the beach, lost in the woods or mountain climbing.
+Plus, less gridlock in moderately sized, metropolitan areas means that in minutes, instead of hours, one can be at the beach, lost in the woods or mountain climbing.
 Fresno is a prime example, conveniently located at the crossroads of three national parks: Yosemite, Sequoia and Kings Canyon.

-Of the Bay Area’s nine counties, the California Association of Realtors says Solano is least expensive.
+Of the Bay Area’s nine counties, the California Association of Realtors says Solano is the least expensive.
 The most affordable housing markets are in Far North counties like Lassen, Siskiyou, Tehama and Plumas, and inland (the Central Valley), according to CAR.
 Median prices of homes are lower than last year, but limited inventory means the market is both cooling and competitive.

 2. Theaters and music festivals